great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_postgresql.md

 - You have a PostgreSQL database, schema, and table.

-- You have a [PostgreSQL instance](https://www.postgresql.org/download/).
-To improve data security, GX recommends using a separate user service account to connect to GX Cloud.
+- To improve data security, GX recommends creating a separate PostgreSQL user for your GX Cloud connection.

 - You know your PostgreSQL access credentials.